 - a.
-A student's rights under the subject laws and Executive Order No. 796 will be published continuously in the University Catalog.
-Full policy and forms will be located on the Registrar Office webpage. - b.
-Annual notification will be sent to students via their official university email. - c.
+A student's rights under the subject laws and Executive Order No. 382 will be published continuously in the University Catalog.
+Abbreviated versions will appear in Schedule of Courses and summer session schedules. - b.
 The right of students to challenge information in their educational records is an integral right.
 Accommodation of that right is detailed in Section C, number 7, above.

 2. Right to Hearing

-Students who believe that their educational records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights, may discuss their problems informally with the University Registrar.
+Students who believe that their educational records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights, may discuss their problems informally with the appropriate University official.
 Records may be changed or amended if the student can establish a reason for the requested changes as listed in Paragraph C. 1c. above.
 If not, the student will be notified within a reasonable time (fifteen working days) that the records will not be changed or amended.
 Accompanying that notification will be information on the right to a hearing with respect to the denial of the requested change or amendment.
-Student requests for a formal hearing must be made in writing and submitted to the Associate Vice President of Enrollment Management.
+Student requests for a formal hearing must be made in writing and submitted to the Vice President for Student Affairs and Dean of Students.

-The Associate Vice President of Enrollment Management, within a reasonable period of time after receiving the request (not to exceed fifteen working days), will inform the student of the date, time and place of the hearing.
+The Vice President for Student Affairs and Dean of Students, within a reasonable period of time after receiving the request (not to exceed fifteen working days), will inform the student of the date, time and place of the hearing.
 The student may present evidence relevant (to the issues raised and may be assisted in making that presentation by a representative, but the representative may not be an attorney.
 Decisions of the Hearing Officer, as approved or modified by the President or his designee, will be final.
 If the final decision is for correction or amendment, such changes will be made.
 If the final decision is not satisfactory from the student's standpoint, statements commenting on the information in the records may be submitted for inclusion with the records that were not changed or amended as requested.
 Any such statement will become a part of the student's educational record and will be released whenever the records in question are released or disclosed.